vishin-pavel/exchanger/README.md

 3. Apply migrations with console command `yii migrate`.
 This will create tables needed for the application to work.
 4. Set document roots of your Web server:

-- for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend/`
+- for main `/path/to/yii-application/main/web/` and using the URL `http://main/`
 - for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend/`

 To login into the application, you need to first sign up, with any of your email address, username and password.